 Overview:

-Paul and I are embarking on an overview of the Advising role.
-We routinely look at service roles within the university and your participation as students is crucial in that process.
-We have one ask that is if you could in your school emails incl some question about student’s experience (Paul and Finn B) in arts subhons we have a different process than science – that will come under this review, I wanna ask you to ask you rfellow students – signposting role in advising.
-Advisors are included in a lot of the email responses to misconduct, eg. They are on probation, one of the things we’re thinking about is how students perceive their engagement with their advisors after these difficult conversations, I’ve also heard from students, they are not entirely sure when they do have questions whom to contact.
-Something we have to address, as part of this advisor role review – it would be helpful to know when they have questions about reaching out to people.
+The advising role will undergo a review since we routinely look at service roles within the university and your participation as students is crucial in that process.
+Could you all, in your school emails, include some question about student’s experience with advisors and particularly the signposting role in advising.
+Advisors are often included in emails regarding misconduct, eg. Say a student is on probation.
+We want to understand how students perceive their engagement with their advisors after these difficult conversations.

 Discussion:

-Point 1- any questions/ clarifications

-Point 2

-Speaker: Talking points

-Hist: would you like us to distribute the same questions or individualized questions for each school
+History SP: Would you like us to distribute the same questions you have or personalised questions for each school?

-Shona: that’s for you to habe a discussion about.
-We want this to reach as many students as possible.
-From your pov if we could see what’s going well and what isn’t. helps us move forward with the shape and depth of the review and what we should be focusing on.
-The mechanics of it, you know a lot more about how you engage with students in your respective schools so I’ll leace that to you
+Shona: That’s for you to discuss.
+We want this to reach as many students as possible to see what’s going well and what isn’t.
+It’s to help us move forward with the shape and depth of the review and what we should be focusing on.
+The mechanics of it, you know a lot more about how you engage with students in your respective schools so I’ll leave that to you

-DoEd: are you focusing on just subhons advising?
-Pgt as well
+DoEd: Are you focusing on just undergraduate advising or postgraduates as well?

-Shona: yes.
-Three areas – role of advisor from student experience – various things in terms of – do students see advisors as only being colleagues in the uni that they interact with at the beginning of sem 1, or do they see that person a point of contact throughout their time at uni.
-This idea of signposting – when I’m advising/ training them in august – your role is to signpost – they are not experts in accom and mental health- but they should know whom to refer students to if asked for advise.
-They have expertise in credits, module requirements, etc those are things that students should be aware of.
+Shona: Yes.
+We’re looking at the role of advisors from all student’s perspectives.
+Such as, do students see advisors as just counsellors at the uni whom they interact with at the beginning of Semester 1, or do they see that person a point of contact throughout their time at university?When we’re training them in August, we encourage them to signpost.
+They are experts in credits, module requirements, etc. not accommodation and mental health but they should know whom to refer students to if asked.

-Christie: are students supposed to have the same advisor all the way through
+Spanish LC: Are students supposed to have the same advisor all 4 years?

-Shona: ideally, they should have the same one throughout subhons.
+Shona: Ideally, they should have the same one throughout subhonours.
 Service roles are allocated according to workload.
-Not the case that people who advise in first year, would carry on in that role in the next – depends on allocation of service roles – same for hons.
-Those advisors should know the whole sweep of modules available to students and they requirements – across the faculty and univ.
+People who advise in first year, don’t necessarily carry on in that role in the next (same for honours) Those advisors should know the whole sweep of modules available to students and the requirements.

-IR: would you be able to give some prompts and wording just so we can communicate it in the language you wanna hear from students – could we have that in writing
+IR SP: Would you be able to give some prompts and wording just so we can communicate it in the language you want to hear from students?

-Shona: I could summarise what they say with Hitanshi.
-Whether that’s a series of questions in a survey.
-You may want to raise it as teaching and learning committess.
-There are various options for you to gathe this information.
+Shona: I could summarise what they say with the DoEd.
+Whether that’s a series of questions in a survey oryou may want to raise it as teaching and learning committees.
+There are various options for you to gather this information.
 I can summarise what I’ve offered this evening to give you something to work on.
 If we could have feedback by the end of this semester that would really help us.
 The intention is to substantial work on this over the summer.
 We will be advertising an intern role as well.